bhuvanthakur15/C-/readme.md

 **StudentReportCardManagementSystem-**

-The project titled "Student Report Card Management System” is done for the practical application of the subject titled Object Oriented Programming through C++.
-The main purpose of this project is to help the faculty to maintain the students’ marks record from class 1st to 5th and generate their report cards when needed.
+The project titled "Student Report Card Management System” is done for the practical application of the Object Oriented Programming through C++.
+The main purpose of this project is to help the school faculty to maintain the students’ marks record from class 1st to 5th and generate their report cards when needed.

 **IMPLEMENTATION-**
 1)	**intro() function:** The purpose of this function is to display the welcome screen and the main utilities or features of the project to the user.